 How to Avoid Buying a Fake Richard Mille Watch

-Commonly counterfeited Rolex models
+Commonly Counterfeited Rolex Models

 A good starting point when assessing if a Rolex is genuine is to pay attention to the watch movement.
 The seconds hand on a real modern Rolex ticks 8 times per second (or 5-6 times per second on a vintage model), creating a “sweeping” visual.
+Many fakes use cheap quartz movements, so if it ticks only once per second, unless it’s an Oysterquartz or a Texano (not likely) it’s surely fake.

 Rolex’s cyclops provides a distinctive 2.5x magnification, and the date should fill up the cyclops window nicely.
 A lack of magnification is a common indicator of a counterfeit.
 The date numerals should be nicely centered within the white box; fakes are often off-center, like the two images on the left below.
 The cyclops on the right is real.